Creation in Isolation Project

 Youth Theatre double-bill

-Bedminster and Lockleaze youth theatres provided youth theatre sessions for young people in both North & South Bristol.
-Lockdown prevented the double-bill performance of some of the end of year shows, but acta has committed to bringing these to the stage once Lockdown restrictions are lifted.
+Bedminster and Lockleaze youth theatres have provided youth theatre sessions for young people in both North & South Bristol over the last three years, as part of acta’s Youth Investment Fund programme.
+Lockdown prevented the double-bill performance of some of the end of year shows, but they are being brought back to perform this summer.

-Lockleaze Youth theatre has also secured funding to begin again in the autumn.
+Lockleaze Youth theatre has also secured funding to meet up again in September, with weekly workshops starting at the Hub (Gainsboriugh Square) from Tuesday 8 September.

 Young Carers Youth Theatre provides weekly, and holiday-time, theatre sessions for young people with a caring responsibility.

-During Lockdown, the group is unable to meet, but the current situation poses extra challenges for the young people, and acta is committed to providing all the support we can.
-Ingrid and Deb have been leading weekly Zoom sessions, playing games, doing exercises, and building a new story together, ready to develop into a new show once restrictions are lifted, and new funding is secured.
+During Lockdown, the group was unable to meet, but Ingrid and Deb led a series of weekly Zoom sessions, playing games, doing exercises, and building a new story together, ready to develop into a new show once restrictions are lifted, and new funding is secured.
 They are developing characters, writing monologues, drawing pictures, and most importantly, keeping in touch with their friends.
 These weekly online sessions with the young carers “zoomers” have secured funding to continue through the summer months, providing emotional support, fun and friendship.
 Read more here.

-The acta team is working hard to think up new ways of being creative while we are in isolation, to support our participants, and provide enjoyable activities for people new to acta.
+The acta team is working hard to think up new ways to keep making theatre, as we gradually come out of isolation, to support our participants, and provide enjoyable activities for people new to acta.

-We are slowly transitioning back to work in the acta centre, with socially distanced meetings and sanitising stations.
-To read more about our staff news – read here.
+We are slowly moving back to work in the acta centre, with staff returning back in July, to start planning our next projects.
+Read more about our staff news – read here.

 Social Media: Creative Challenges & Sharing News